← Back to Search

 Bag Policy Park Closure

-Bags larger than 9"x11"x5" and all backpacks are not permitted in the historic homes.
+Bags larger than 9"x11"x5" are not permitted in the historic homes.
 The park does not have storage lockers for these items.
-Bags may not be left unattended.
-Anyone carrying a bag larger than 9"x11"x5" or a backpack will not be admitted.
+Bags may not be left unattended and cannot be left with park staff.
+Anyone carrying a bag larger than 9"x11"x5" will not be admitted into the historic homes.

 Visitor Center Closed on Wednesday, January 1 Park Closure